euro-hpc-pl/omnisolver/README.md

 # Omnisolver

 *Attention*: this package is still work in progress.
-Please comeback once initial version is released.
+Please come back once initial version is released.